Department of Decision Sciences

 The Logistics and Supply Chain Management Programs prepare students for a wide variety of specialized career fields, all high-demand occupations in the manufacturing and services industries that include:

 - Procurement/purchasing management

 - Green supply chain management

 - Warehouse and inventory management

 - Account specialists and customer service management

 - Project management and consulting

-Students pursuing an M.S. in Logistics and Supply Chain Management (MSLSCM) degree, will follow a rigorously designed program aimed to train leaders acquire the necessary expertise that are required for managing complex environments arising from a variety of disciplines in business.
+Students pursuing the master's in Logistics and Supply Chain Management program will follow a rigorously designed program aimed to train leaders acquire the necessary expertise that are required for managing complex environments arising from a variety of disciplines in business.
 Students will cover managerial level topics in purchasing, transportation, integrated logistics, supply chain, global logistics and supply chain, management science, production and procurement, modeling and simulation, as well as electives chosen from a list of available courses.

 The Project Management degree programs support professionals in closing the gap between how organizations currently operate and how they will need to operate in the future to achieve competitive advantages.
-This underlying goal of preparing the professionals who will streamline the management process is interwoven through the two programs we offer — Bachelor of Science in Project Management, and the (PMI)® GAC (Global Accreditation Center) accredited Master of Science in Project Management (MSPM).
+This underlying goal of preparing the professionals who will streamline the management process is interwoven through the two programs we offer — the bachelor's degree in Project Management, and the (PMI)® GAC (Global Accreditation Center) accredited master's degree in Project Management.